 The first step is to pay your SEVIS fee.
 This is done by logging on to www.fmjfee.com and paying the fee.
 The University of West Florida school code is MIA214F00366000.

 After paying the SEVIS fee, it is possible to schedule an appointment with an embassy or consulate for a visa interview.
 The U.S. Department of State Student Visa Website is a valuable resource and will guide students through the process.

-International students may want to live on-campus in the UWF residence halls or rent an off-campus apartment.
-As distance and transportation can be difficult in Pensacola unless you plan to have a car, we suggest that you live on campus in a residence hall or off campus at one of the nearby apartment complexes.
-Most students who live on or near campus buy bicycles soon after they arrive.
+International Programs recommends that international students live on-campus in the UWF residence halls.
+Distance and transportation can be difficult in Pensacola unless you plan to have a car.
+Many students buy bicycles soon after they arrive.
 Be sure to make arrangements for housing early to ensure that you have a place reserved well before arrival.

 Housing and Residence Life can provide students with information regarding the application process, housing options and campus life.